Is Chris Lopez The Answer To The Kailyn Lowry Baby Daddy Mystery? Pregnant MTV Star Names Her Bump ‘Baby Lo’

 A post shared by Kailyn Lowry (@kaillowry) on

-The 25-year-old celeb’s pregnancy with baby no. 3 have become a trending topic all over the Internet with the hottest issue being the mysterious man who impregnated her.
-But while her adoring fans are begging to know the identity of the Kailyn Lowry baby daddy no. 3, the TV personality still refuses to reveal who he is.
+The 25-year-old celeb’s pregnancy with baby No. 3 have become a trending topic all over the internet with the hottest issue being the mysterious man who impregnated her.
+But while her adoring fans are begging to know the identity of the Kailyn Lowry baby daddy No. 3, the TV personality still refuses to reveal who he is.

-Now, it seems as though—by process of elimination—the fans and followers of the celeb have already come to the conclusion that Chris Lopez is the mystery man we’ve been looking for.
+Now, it seems as though — by process of elimination — the fans and followers of the celeb have already come to the conclusion that Chris Lopez is the mystery man we’ve been looking for.

-A report from Radar Online explained that with all the clues the Teen Mom 2 star presented either by accident or intentionally have led them to conclude that Chris is the concealed baby daddy no. 3.
+A report from Radar Online explained that all the clues the Teen Mom 2 star presented either by accident or intentionally have led them to conclude that Chris is the concealed baby daddy No. 3.

-Citing a selfie the 25-year-old mother-to-be posted in Snapchat, the outlet revealed how Kailyn named her baby bump “baby Lo.”
-This fuelled speculations about Lopez’s involvement in the MTV celebrity’s pregnancy.
+Citing a selfie the 25-year-old mother-to-be posted on Snapchat, the outlet revealed how Kailyn named her baby bump “baby Lo.”
+This fueled speculations about Lopez’s involvement in the MTV celebrity’s pregnancy.

 But when exactly did Chris Lopez become a suspect in the entire Kailyn Lowry baby daddy saga?
-According to previous reports, the speculation was initially sparked by his Tweet where he mentioned his “miracle child.”
-Unfortunately, the Tweet has since been deleted.
+According to previous reports, the speculation was initially sparked by his tweet where he mentioned his “miracle child.”
+Unfortunately, the tweet has since been deleted.

 But while he was cloaked in a veil of secrecy for the longest time, a source reveals to Radar that the father-to-be was far from being absent in Kailyn’s life especially during her pregnancy.